wcimino/N1ago3/replit.md

 *   **Standardized Event Architecture:** Ingests events from various sources, normalizing them into a `StandardEvent` format using dedicated webhook endpoints, an `EventBus`, an `Event Processor` with `Adapters`, and a `Polling Worker` for retries.
 *   **Authentication System:** Uses Replit Auth (Google Login) with an Access Control List (ACL) based on email domains and an `authorized_users` table.
-*   **AI-Powered Features:** Supports multiple AI capabilities (summarization, classification, response generation) via a unified architecture with a shared `openai_api_config` table, configurable triggers, and lazy OpenAI client initialization.
-All OpenAI calls are logged.
+*   **AI-Powered Features:** Supports multiple AI capabilities (summarization, classification, response generation) via a unified architecture with centralized OpenAI services, configurable triggers, and automatic logging of all API calls.

 **UI/UX Decisions:**